naisofly/EQUITABLE/README.md

-# 👩‍💼EQUITABLE: Claim an Equal Seat at the Table
+# 👩‍💼EQUITABLE: Claim Your Equal Seat at the Table

 EQUITABLE empowers women to claim an equal seat at the leadership table by simulating real-world negotiation scenarios and providing personalized feedback.